-This following discussion gives a background of compensation paid by Dorchester Minerals Operating LP, the operating partnership controlled by our general partner, and addresses the operating partnership's compensation-setting process and philosophy, the components of named executive officer compensation and the Advisory Committee's decisions for compensation earned by our named executive officers in 2016.
-Our named executive officers in 2016 were William Casey McManemin, Leslie A. Moriyama and Bradley J. Ehrman.
+This following discussion gives a background of compensation paid by Dorchester Minerals Operating LP, the operating partnership controlled by our general partner, and addresses the operating partnership's compensation-setting process and philosophy, the components of named executive officer compensation and the Advisory Committee's decisions for compensation earned by our named executive officers who are also members of our Board of Managers in 2017.
+Our named executive officers in 2017 were William Casey McManemin, Leslie A. Moriyama and Bradley J. Ehrman.